RobertoValli/panel_models_workshop/README.md

-# Recent developments in Methods for Causal Inference with panel data
+# Recent developments in methods for causal inference with panel data
 Materials for a short workshop on the latest developments of causal inference with cross-sectional time-series data.

 ## Introduction